Top 10+ grant writing software picks and supplemental tools

 • Access to industry-leading datasets and reports

 For grant seekers, Foundation Directory Online is the most immediately valuable Candid offering.
-This leading grant opportunity database gives your organization the confidence that it’s seeing the best and largest range of available opportunities.
+This leading grant opportunity database gives your organization the confidence that it’s finding the best and largest range of available opportunities.
 It’s among the most well-regarded of paid grant databases.

 An Essentials subscription to Foundation Directory Online costs $54.99/month or a one-time annual payment of $449.